Man in critical condition following moped crash in Waipio

 A 30-year-old man was critically injured in a moped accident today in Waipio.

-Emergency Medical Services personnel administered advanced life-saving treatment to the man, who received a head injury in the crash that closed westbound lanes of Ka Uka Boulevard at Puahi.
+Emergency Medical Services personnel administered advanced life-saving treatment to the man, who received a head injury in the crash that closed westbound lanes of Ka Uka Boulevard at Puahi for a few hours.
+It reopened before 5 p.m.

 The victim was taken to a hospital in critical condition.